-You can register your child with your local minor hockey association in person or online.
+You can register your child with your local hockey association in person or online.
 In order to register your child, you will need to complete a form listing your child’s personal details like name, address, date of birth, hockey history and provincial or territorial medical insurance number.

-If this is your child’s first time registering with a minor hockey association, you may also be expected to provide a copy of your child’s birth certificate and two documents proving your place of residence.
+If this is your child’s first time registering with a local hockey association, you may also be expected to provide a copy of your child’s birth certificate and two documents proving your place of residence.
 Suitable proof of residence could be a credit card statement, income tax assessment, school registration document, utility bill or proof of homeowner’s or renter’s insurance.

 Hockey Canada has also created a tool that can help you find your local association:

-Note: Local minor hockey associations are responsible for ensuring the accuracy of their geographical boundaries.
+Note: Local hockey associations are responsible for ensuring the accuracy of their geographical boundaries.
 Contact your local association to verify its boundaries and resolve discrepancies.